Intel Outs Goldmont Plus Architecture Enhancements

 Goldmont Plus CPU Core Pipeline

 The enhanced Goldmont core comes with plenty of improved features.
 Intel expanded Goldmont's back-end pipeline from a 3-way allocation/retire to a 4-wide allocation/retire alignment, but the design inherits its predecessors' 3-wide fetch and decode pipeline.
-The microarchitecture also features an enhanced branch prediction unit.
-Intel also increased the shared second level pre-decode cache from 16KB to 64KB.
+The microarchitecture also features an enhanced branch prediction unit and Intel bulked up the shared second level pre-decode cache from 16KB to 64KB.

 Other improvements include a wider integer execution unit.
 This includes a load/store scheduler, three ALU schedulers, and a new dedicated JEU (Jump Execution Unit) port that supports faster branch prediction.
 Intel also expanded the load/store buffers, although the document does not provide specifics.
 A larger reservation station (scheduler) and expanded re-order buffer entries also support a larger out-of-order window.
 Intel also employs a Radix-1024 floating point divider for "fast scalar/packed single, double and extended precision floating point divides," along with paging cache enhancements.